-Now that I have your attention, let me explain something.
+Now that I have your attention, let me go on to my real topic.

 Disney/Lucasfilm/Abrams/Prequel Bashers have been making a big act of everything that will make The Force Awakens “different” than the prequels.
-They highlight more practical sets, dredging up the old actors (still not sure how they’re going to handle Carrie Fisher’s voice) and the…well, they’ve got two major characters who are CG so I guess that one flies out the window.
+They highlight “more practical sets,” focusing on the original actors and the…well, they’ve got two major characters who are CG so I guess that one flies out the window.

-Anyway, I’ve highlighted the tremendous act of pandering this is on a past episode of Words With Nerds, but it’s really gotten under my skin again.
-JJ Abrams did some press for Mission Impossible: Rogue Nation where he once again highlighted that his approach to The Force Awakens emphasizes the Original Trilogy, as opposed to the Entire Saga or Prequel Trilogy in specific.
+I’ve highlighted this tremendous act of pandering while podcasting, but it’s really gotten under my skin again.
+JJ Abrams did some press for Mission Impossible: Rogue Nation where he once again highlighted that his approach to The Force Awakens emphasizes the Original Trilogy, as opposed to the Entire Saga or including the Prequel Trilogy in specific.

 Even more specifically, he replied emphatically “no” when asked if midichlorians will be featured in the new movie.
 He made news earlier by saying that he treated only the Original Trilogy as “canon,” a favorite abuse of a religious term by fans when referring to the affirmed officialness of works in their preferred stories.